MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!--/Scope-->
 <!--Description-->
-This policy setting allows you to manage whether users may download unsigned ActiveX controls from the zone.
+This policy setting allows you to manage, whether users may download unsigned ActiveX controls from the zone.
 Such code is potentially harmful, especially when coming from an untrusted zone.

 If you enable this policy setting, users can run unsigned controls without user intervention.
 If you select Prompt in the drop-down box, users are queried to choose whether to allow the unsigned control to run.